-Cliché: a trite or overused expression.
-Ex. cold as ice / it's raining cats and dogs.
+Cliché: A trite or overused expression.
+Examples: cold as ice / it's raining cats and dogs.

-Jargon: technical words.
+Jargon: Technical words.
 A language of a trade or profession which seems full of unnecessarily complex terminology.
-Ex. computer jargon.
+Example: I bought a digital camera with 5.1 megapixels and a 256 megabyte memory card.

-Colloquial language: suited to spoken language or informal writing; unique expressions that cannot often be literally translated.
-Ex.
-He really ticks me off / I'm bored out of my tree.
+Colloquial Language: Suited to spoken language or informal writing; unique expressions that cannot often be literally translated.
+Examples: He really ticks me off / I'm bored out of my tree.